brainstormforce/sidebar-manager/readme.txt

 == Changelog ==

 = 1.1.7 =
-- Fix: Added compatibility with WordPress v5.7.
+- Fix: Added compatibility with WordPress v5.7 for jQuery migration warnings on admin page.

 = 1.1.6 =
 - Improvement: Hardened the security of plugin.